kubernetes/k8s.io/k8s.gcr.io/README.md

 ## Staging repos

-Each "project" (as decided by people) that feeds into Kubernetes' main image-serving system (k8s.gcr.io) gets a staging repository.
-Each staging repository is governed by a googlegroup, which grants push access to that repository.

-Project owners can push to their staging repository and use the image promoter to promote images to the main serving repository.
+Kubernetes subprojects may use a dedicated staging GCP project to build and host container images.
+We refer to the GCR provided by each staging project as a staging repository.
+Images are promoted from staging repositories into the main Kubernetes image-serving system (k8s.gcr.io).

+Access to each staging project is governed by a googlegroup, which grants the ability to manually trigger GCB or push container images in the event that automated builds via something like prow.k8s.io are not setup or are broken.

+### Requirements

+The rule of thumb is that staging repositories should be used to host artifacts produced by code that is part of the Kubernetes project.
+In other words, code that is not part of the Kubernetes project should not have its artifacts hosted in staging repos.
+SIG K8s Infra may make exceptions to this policy on a case-by-case basis.

+For example:

+- CRI-O is not part of the kubernetes project, it does not meet the requirements to get a staging repo
+- While etcd and coredns are not part of the kubernetes project, we do bundle them with kubernetes as part of the release, so for this specific case are allowing a staging repo to host them (solely within the context of the kubernetes project)

 ### Creating staging repos